waveform80/picamera/docs/api_mmalobj.rst

 Let's try this out by placing a transformation between the camera and a preview which will draw a cross over the frames going to the preview.
-For this we'll subclass :class:`array.PiArrayTransform`.
+For this we'll subclass :class:`picamera.array.PiArrayTransform`.
 This derives from :class:`MMALPythonComponent` and provides the useful capability of providing the source and target buffers as numpy arrays containing RGB data: